ARM-software/acle/cmse/cmse.md

 | `cmse_nsfptr_create(p)` | Returns the value of `p` with its LSB cleared.
 The argument `p` can be any function pointer type.         |
 | `cmse_is_nsfptr(p)`     | Returns non-zero if `p` has LSB unset, zero otherwise.
 The argument `p` can be any function pointer type. |

 Note that the exact type signatures of these intrinsics are implementation-defined because there is no type defined by [[ISOC]](#ISOC) that can hold all function pointers.
 Arm recommends implementing these intrinsics as macros and recommends that the return type of `cmse_nsfptr_create()` is identical to the type of its argument.
-An example implementation is listed in [11.2](#non-trivial-macros).
+An example implementation is listed in [Non-trivial macros](#non-trivial-macros).

 # FUTURE EXTENSIONS